Canadian Payroll Tax Rates

 2. First $3,500 of earnings continue to be exempt.
 However, thresholds and maximum contributions increase each year as average weekly salaries increase.

-3. Contributors are not permitted to make contributions over the maximum pensionable earnings ceiling.
-CRA also announced "starting in 2024, a higher, second earnings ceiling of $73,200 will be implemented and used to determine second additional CPP contributions (CPP2).
-As a result, pensionable earnings between $68,500 and $73,200 are subject to CPP2 contributions.
+3. Contributors are not permitted to make contributions over the maximum pensionable earnings ceiling referred to as YMPE (Year’s Maximum Pensionable Earnings).
+Starting in 2024, a higher, second earnings ceiling was implemented and used to determine second additional CPP contributions (CPP2).
+As a result, pensionable earnings between YMPE and YAMPE are subject to additional contributions (CPP2).

 6. All employees between 18 and 69 must contribute to CPP plans.
 However, an employee can choose to stop CPP contributions at age 65 if they submit form CPT30 Election to Stop Contributing to CPP to CRA.